Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Find opportunities for relaxation and rejuvenation within Ribeirão Preto.

-Local studios offer regular yoga and meditation classes.
+Local studios offer regular yoga and meditation workshops.
 Dedicated multi-day retreats are typically outside the city in serene, rural settings.

 Traditional healing practices are not a prominent tourist offering in Ribeirão Preto.

-Public parks like Raya Park offer tranquil settings for peaceful strolls and moments of relaxation amidst nature.
+Public parks like Raya Park offer tranquil locations for peaceful strolls and moments of relaxation amidst nature.

-Bars and pubs in Zona Sul feature genres from sertanejo to rock and jazz.
+Pubs and bars in Zona Sul feature genres from sertanejo to rock and jazz.
 Check local listings.

 Theatro Pedro II is the main venue for theatrical performances, classical concerts, and ballets.